BpaLabTHCologne/bpa_lab_docs/README.md

 ### Job Worker level:

+The job worke implementation do include process models for testing.
+These are not integrated with each other yet.

 bpa_lab_warehouse_robot: Zeebe (Camunda 8) job worker communicated via MQQT with bpa_lab_txt_warehouse_control and via gRPC with Camunda 8 (Cloud).
 Implementation includes simpliefied business process, databases etc.

 bpa_lab_ft_factory_zeebemqttbridge: Zeebe (Camunda 8) job worker communicated via MQQT with bpa_lab_ft_factory_control

 ### Process level:

-Remark: There is currently no implementation of end-to-end business process as e.g. implemented in BPALab_GP22_23 based on depreciated architecture.
+Remark: There is currently no implementation of an end-to-end business process like e.g. implemented in BPALab_GP22_23 based on depreciated architecture.

 ## about depreciated repositories in BpaLabTHCologne organization